 - Other actions or steps, as appropriate

-Cautionary Memos are advisory in nature.
+Advisory Memos are advisory in nature.
 They contain a list of reminders that one should be mindful of when maintaining outside relationships.
 Management plans, on the other hand contain action items that must be adhered to in order to remain in compliance with the COI/COC policy and federal regulations.
+Both are intended to protect faculty/staff members, as well as the University, from even the appearance of a conflict of interest or commitment.

 Yes, Faculty members may dispute decisions made in response to the disclosure or non-disclosure of a potential conflict of interest or commitment.
 The recourse for such a dispute is to make a request in writing to the Conflict of Interest Committee at firstname.lastname@example.org.
 Once a request is received, the DOSI-COI office will issue an email notifying the individual that their case is under review.